epifanio/adc-pycsw/README.md

 ## Setup

-- make a copy of the pycsw configuration exasmple file and name it `default.cfg` edit its content to have the following in the `server` and `repository` section:
+- make a copy of the pycsw configuration example file `default-sample.cfg` and name it `default.cfg` edit its content to have the following in the `server` and `repository` section:

 ```
 [server]
-home=/home/epinux/dev/WORK/pycsw
+home=/path/to/pycsw
 url=http://localhost:8000/pycsw/csw.py
 ```